Hot honey cedar plank salmon served with citrus quinoa and greens at The Amber Hearth

 Where It Shines — And Where It Could Improve

-• Strong execution of whole ingredients
+• Strong use of whole ingredients

 • Open kitchen adds energy